-Traditionally, metal stringers were made from construction lumber and would be installed in threes: one stringer on each side of the stairway, and one in the center for support.
+Traditionally, stringers were made from construction lumber and would be installed in threes: one stringer on each side of the stairway, and one in the center for support.
 Wide stairways required a few extra stringers for structural support.

 What is a Metal Stair Stringer?

 The metal stringer tube (that large, visible piece of metal below the staircase) is likely what comes to mind when you see or think of a metal stair stringer.
 Its main function is to support the floating staircase.

 Most steel stair stringers weigh around 300 pounds, and they often require an arduous installation process.
-However, when it comes to DIY projects, our steel stairs will be your best friend.
+However, when it comes to Viewrail projects, our steel stairs will be your best friend.
 They are exceptionally versatile and can be installed in several different configurations, even when paired with stainless steel railing.
-Because they ship pre-assembled.
+This is because they ship pre-assembled.
 Our metal stringers come disassembled to keep the system lightweight and install quickly, allowing you to complete the project on your schedule.